priteshgohil/Robot-Navigation-Intention-Communication/progress/template.md

 * The weekly task was to refactor the code.
 * Created a package of playground interface python file so that we can import the package while working with ROS.
 * Created a simple test case with ROS package.
 For example, create a publisher which publish our message frame.
 Creat subscriber, which receives the message published by publisher, then import playground interface python package and send message framework to the arduino.

+Date: 20.05.2019

+Priteshkumar Gohil and Eduardo Cervantes:

+* Last week we did integration test with the ROPOD and our demo code was successfully working.
+* We also started looking into ROPOD maneuver navigation and planner code to get access of the publishing messages.